primer/react/docs/content/Details.md

 status: Alpha
 ---

 `Details` is a styled `details` element for use with the `useDetails` hook.
 The `useDetails` hook returns the `open` state, a `setOpen` function to manually change the open state, and **`getDetailsProps` which must be spread onto your `Details` element in order for `Details` to get receive the proper behaviors provided by the hook**.
-See Kent Dodd's article on this pattern [here](https://kentcdodds.com/blog/how-to-give-rendering-control-to-users-with-prop-getters).
+See [Kent Dodd's article on this pattern](https://kentcdodds.com/blog/how-to-give-rendering-control-to-users-with-prop-getters).

 The `useDetails` hook also takes a few configuration options as parameters which are noted in the table below.